plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 > *`https://rb.gy/ehec6` is similar enough to the `Https://rb.gy/ehec` in the manual decryption.*

-Noting that it may be best to do some general opsec before blindly opening sites referenced in malware IRL, the service returns a `301` status, redirecting us to Google
+It's worth noting that it might be worth exercizing even a small amount of caution before opening sites referenced in *real* malware.
+In this instance, its kind of unlikely that HTB will do anything insane and malicious to my network or VM, and having mentally assessed the risks, I'm happy to go ahead and open the URL.
+We find out that the service returns a 301 status and redirects to Google.

 ![Untitled](/img/lockpick_2_img/Untitled%2011.png)